mjhea0/jquery-madlibs/readme.md

 Let's have some fun.

-## Boilerplate
+## Step 1: Project Boilerplate

-Start by creating the following files and directories, to define a project structure:
+Start by creating the following files and directories, to define a basic project structure:

 ```sh
 ├── css